 The training program we publish on Catalyst Athletics is intended to help individuals improve their Olympic weightlifting as well as strength, power and speed generally.

-The program is primarily weightlifting focused, but does include a small amount of conditioning work 2-3 days/week for those who want to maintain a base level of conditioning.
+The program is primarily weightlifting focused, but older cycles do include a small amount of conditioning work 2-3 days/week for those who want to maintain a base level of conditioning.
 This conditioning work is optional—the weightlifting workouts are complete on their own.

 If you don't have experience with regular weightlifting training, we suggest you use this starter program.

 Individuals may jump in at any time, although they may be starting in the middle of a particular training cycle and consequently this initial cycle may be somewhat less successful than it would be if begun as intended.
 Athletes can choose to jump in early and use the initial weeks as a time to become accustomed to the training, get a feeling for the amount of work and the need if any to scale the workouts, and to practice what will likely be many unfamiliar exercises.
-Videos posted in the comments will always receive critique to help the athlete improve technical execution.
+You can post videos of your lifts on our forum to get feedback on technique.

 The CA training program is very demanding, and may not be appropriate or possible immediately for everyone.
 Individuals unaccustomed to this type of training may experience joint pain during the first cycle until they become conditioned to such training.
 During such a time, the athlete is encouraged to reduce the number of sets to prevent injury and to invest time and energy into mobility and recovery work.